CoolCat467/StatusBot/README.md

 `getping` - Tell the user who sent the message the latency of the connection to the server.

+`getfavicon` - Post a picture of the server's favicon in the channel the command message was posted in.

 `currentversion` - Tell the user the current version of StatusBot.

 `onlineversion` - Tell the user the current online verison of StatusBot.